nicholas-fieschko/trans-housing/README.md

 Somehow it's beginning to work in the evening...the basic page is up and running now.

+Everything's fine except after logging out and logging in, the users page does not show, but everything seems in accordance with Nick's branch.

-Added bookings related stuff to the folders, nothing works at the moment
+Added bookings related stuff to the folders, nothing works at the moment.